Rosa-Kang/weatherapp/README.md

 # weatherapp
-You can Scan the QRcode to try this Mobile application. https://expo.io/@therosessom/projects/weatherapp
+You can Scan the QRcode to try this Mobile application. https://expo.io/@therosessom/projects/weatherapp (Note: the app works only when you have Expo downloaed in your phone.)

 Weather App made of React Native & Expo